maufdez/ProtoGraph/README.md

 In this case, by writing a couple of functions we are able to get a list of actor names, it is probably not very impressive, but we can see that we have the rudiments for querying a graph database.

 Currently proto-graph does not check that an identical register already exists in the database before creating it.
-Modifying properties or adding new ones should be possible using get-prop and set-prop.
+Modifying properties or adding new ones should be possible using `get-prop` and `setf` on it.

 Later I need to make the DB persistent, and add some sugar around stuff to make it easier to use.